DanielPesu/PhotonSimulator/README.md

 The build will then be compiled, if not, ensure you are in the correct directory, and that the parameters in Includes/constants.h are default values.

-To run the program simply enter into the commandline the run command, ./Photon_Deposition, followed by either a -E or -N tag to indicate either an efficient or naive simulation method, followed by the number of photons to simulate.
+To run the program simply enter into the commandline the run command, `./Photon_Deposition`, followed by either a `-E` or `-N` tag to indicate either an [E]fficient or [N]aive simulation method, followed by the number of photons to simulate.
 In command line logic, this is

 	$ ./Photon_Deposition [-N|-E] <NUMBER_OF_PHOTONS>

-At any point, you can type ./Photon_Deposition on its own, or incorrectly (to an extent, you may break it if you're being stupid ie. negative photons), to see it's usage.
+At any point, you can type `./Photon_Deposition` on its own to see it's usage.

-The simulation will then run the simulation.
-A progress indicator will indicate how far along it is (although it has broken before for really large simulations.
-In such situations, the simulation is still running, just the progress is incorrectly reported).
-Once it is complete it will report some basic stats.
+When the simulation runs, a progress indicator will be displayed.
+Once it is complete it some basic stats will be reported.

 -----------------------------------------------
   2. ASSUMPTIONS